-- (a) Appointed District Officials.
-An appointed District official must disclose actual or potential conflicts of interest in Writing to the District official's appointing authority (the person who has hire-and-fire authority over the official).
-This Writing must disclose the nature of the conflict and request the appointing authority to dispose of the matter.
-The appointing authority shall respond in Writing by designating an alternate to dispose of the matter or directing the District officer to dispose of the matter as directed by the appointing authority. - (b) Elected District Official or Officials Who Serve on Advisory Boards or Commissions.
+- respond in Writing by designating an alternate to dispose of the matter or directing the District officer to dispose of the matter as directed by the appointing authority. - (b) Elected District Official or Officials Who Serve on Advisory Boards or Commissions.
 Such District officials shall publicly announce an actual or potential conflict of interest prior to taking any action on the matter giving rise to the conflict.
 If the conflict is an actual conflict of interest, the public official must refrain from participating in the decision or discussion of the issue.
-If the conflict is only a potential conflict of interest, the public official may participate of the potential conflict.
+If the conflict is only a potential conflict of interest, the public official may participate in the debate and decision following disclosure of the potential conflict. - (3) Gifts.

-(3) Gifts.
 District officers are prohibited from soliciting or receiving gifts with an aggregate value of in excess of \$50 in a calendar year from any single source that could reasonably be known to have a legislative or administrative interest in any matter subject to the decision or vote of the District official.
-For the purpose of this Section, a District official is considered a decision-maker in the Procurement process if he or she makes decisions or recommendations in regard to the drafting of the Procurement, the solicitation process, the opening, review, or scoring of the solicitation, or a recommendation or decision to Award, correct, or reject a solicitation, or response to or resolution of a protest.

-(4) Use of Office for Personal Gain Prohibited.
-District officers, employees, and agents are prohibited from using their official position for personal gain.

-(5) Use of Confidential District Information for Gain Prohibited.
+For the purpose of this Sectionsection, a District official is considered a decision-maker in the Procurement process if he or she makes decisions or recommendations in regard to the drafting of the Procurement, the solicitation process, the opening, review, or scoring of the solicitation, or a recommendation or decision to Award, correct, or reject a solicitation, or response to or resolution of a protest. - (4) Use of Office for Personal Gain Prohibited.
+District officers, employees, and agents are prohibited from using their official position for personal gain. - (5) Use of Confidential District Information for Gain Prohibited.
 District officers, employees, and agents are prohibited from using confidential information gained in the course of the screening and selection procedures for personal financial gain.